ACM SIGHPC Computational & Data Science Fellowships

 Applications for the fellowships involve three independent components and must be submitted using SIGHPC’s online nomination system:

-All components must be submitted in sequence, and completed no later than April 30.
+All components must be submitted in sequence, and completed by the submission deadline.
 See how to nominate for details.
 In accordance with ACM policies on conflict-of-interest, the following are ineligible to serve as nominators or endorsers: officers of ACM and members of the Fellowship Selection Committee.

 Fellowship recipients will be evaluated based on their overall potential for excellence in data science and/or computational science, their likelihood of successfully completing a graduate degree, and the extent to which they will serve to increase diversity in the workplace.